jstolarek/dc-card-maker-script/README.md

     image is placed in a numbered directory ([as required by GDEMU](https://gdemu.wordpress.com/details/gdemu-details/)), with directory
     `01/` being reserved for the GDMenu image.
-Each game subdirectory, in addition to the GDI image, contains `archive.txt` file with the name of a ZIP archive from which the game was extracted.
+Each game subdirectory, in addition to the GDI/CDI image, contains `archive.txt` file with the name of a ZIP archive from which the game was extracted.
 It is important that `archive.txt` files remain unchanged - otherwise updating the card will not work correctly.